 Eastern Tent Caterpillar

 Eastern tent caterpillar is frequently confused with gypsy moth.
 The gypsy moth does not spin silk and is incapable of producing tents.
-Thus, it is readily distinguished from eastern tent caterpillar.
-Use this fact sheet to identify the eastern tent caterpillar, understand its life cycle, and determine what you should do if it appears in your garden or landscape (2 pages).
+Thus, it is readily distinguished from the eastern tent caterpillar.
+Use this fact sheet to identify the eastern tent caterpillar, understand its life cycle, and determine what you should do if it appears in your garden or landscape (2 pages; 1999).